mbbischoff/website/_posts/2018-03-12-culture-rot.markdown

 I want to tell you about a number that scares me: 404.
 That infamous code you see when that internet thing you meant to visit is gone or it moved and no one bothered to add a redirect or maybe it never existed at all.

-I’m curious though: **how many of you have ever made something you’re proud of on the Web?**
+I’m curious though: <mark>how many of you have ever made something you’re proud of on the Web?</mark>

 So many of us have written, recorded, photographed, or created important works in our personal and professional worlds that live online.
 Maybe they’re your bylines at that fancy publication about tiny houses, or your YouTube seltzer reviews, or your graduate thesis about the history of pizza ovens.
 It’s not really important what they are, just that they exist and they’re online.

 Well, until…they don’t.
 404: Page Not found.
 410: Gone.
 500: Internal Server Error.
 These numbers, or status codes, tell us *what* went wrong but not really *why*.
 This problem, the problem of the disappearing internet, of “link rot”, is no joke.
 Researchers have found that over [50% of URLs cited in Supreme Court opinions](http://www.nytimes.com/2013/09/24/us/politics/in-supreme-court-opinions-clicks-that-lead-nowhere.html) no longer point to the intended content.
 Roughly 70% of links in academic legal journals are broken, and 20% of all science, technology and medicine articles suffer from link rot.
 The [average life of a webpage](https://blogs.loc.gov/thesignal/2011/11/the-average-lifespan-of-a-webpage/) hovers right around 100 days.

 People often patly state that “the internet never forgets,” that once something is online, it will be forever.
 In a certain light that’s true.
 It’s nearly impossible to permanently remove something from the internet, on purpose.
-But, by the same token, the web also disappears at an alarming rate. **5% of the entire internet is lost every year, and we barely notice.**
+But, by the same token, the web also disappears at an alarming rate. <mark>5% of the entire internet is lost every year, and we barely notice.</mark>

 Making something on the web is not a one-time investment.
 Someone has to spend money every year on the domain, hosting, and maintenance.
 But what happens when the financial incentives to do that change?
 Right now the massive data centers that house all this information use 3% of all the electricity in the United States.
 What happens when that power gets too expensive?
 Or when we’ve been online for centuries and we start deleting dead people’s pages?
 Unlike a film, or a play, or a book, the costs of keeping art and science on the web are never-ending.
 We’re building one of our most important shared cultural resources on land that we rent rather than own, on borrowed time from a parking meter that’s all but guaranteed to run out.